enkomio/BrokenFlow/README.md

 ![BrokenFlow execution](BrokenFlow.gif "BrokenFlow execution")

 # Usage
-The steps to use this techniques are:
+The steps to use this technique are:
 * Encrypt your shellcode with the XOR key 0x6799.
 The encryption loop iteration must have a WORD size step (2-bytes);
 * Create the memory layout as reported in Figure 1.
 The encrypted shellcode size must be a multiple of two;
 * Set the register ECX to the size of the allocated memory;